HassanZeshan/Quiz/README.md

 - The options for each question are also randomly generated, providing variation in each quiz attempt.
 - Users can proceed to the next question without answering the current one, with the assumption that answered questions are tracked in the summary.
 - The current question number and its corresponding category and difficulty are highlighted in the header for easy navigation and identification.
-- Testing can be enhanced as it currently focuses solely on happy path scenarios.

 ### Possible Improvements

 - Implement functionality to add questions by category, allowing users to customize their quiz experience.
 - Gradually increase the difficulty level of questions to provide a progressive challenge for users.
 - Display the difficulty level of each question in the summary section to provide additional context and information to users.
+- Testing can be enhanced as it currently focuses solely on happy path scenarios due to time restrictions

 ## Backend